BATH, BODY & BEAUTY | Is topical weed your skin’s new dream come true?

-Topical cannabis won’t get you high, but the same qualities that give it the power to relieve pain and soothe irritated skin are finding their way into balms, bath soaks and beauty products that boast anti-inflammatory and anti-aging powers.
+Topical cannabis won’t get you high, but the same qualities that give it the potential power to relieve pain and soothe irritation are finding their way into balms, bath soaks and beauty products that may boast anti-inflammatory and anti-aging benefits.

 “The relief from inflammation – that has an application for pain, an application for swelling, an application for redness or itching … and it also has an application for dark circles and skin irritations,” says James Kennedy, cofounder of Apothecanna, which has been making all-natural, organic, cannabis-infused lotions and oils since 2009.